 ESOP trusts are private entities formed by a company.
 They are not to be mistaken for charitable trusts.

 These trusts allow the employees to buy company stocks at a rate lower than the current market price.
 This usually compensates for a certain percentage of the employee’s salary through stocks.

 The ESOP trust is not mandatory, and employees are free to refuse.
-However, it has proved to be beneficial for both the company and employee which has led to its widespread acceptance, especially among startups.
+However, it has proved beneficial for both the company and employees which has led to its widespread acceptance, especially among startups.

 Laws Governing ESOPs & Eligibility Criteria For Employees